Hooking: Craft and Art Form

 A short description of hooking for those new to the craft.

 Check out the virtual tour and get inspired.

 “Outside the box” has become a very common expression these days.
 But for a hooker, what is the box you are to work outside?
 What makes up your box?

 Rug Hooking Magazine Master List of Issues

-A complete list of all articles from Rug Hooking Magazine from 1989 to present.
+An issue by issue list of all articles from Rug Hooking Magazine from 1989 to the present.

 List of articles on dyeing in Rug Hooking Magazine

 A list all of the articles about dye techniques, dye tools and dye recipes published in Rug Hooking Magazine since its beginning in 1989.
-Compiled by Olde Forge Rug Hooking Librarian
+Compiled by Jane Thacker, librarian for Olde Forge Branch.